Belfast, Oswiecim and Phnom Penh are separated by over 6000 miles, but are inextricably linked – first by war and most recently, tourism.

 In 1975, the Khmer Rouge, an extreme nationalistic, communist regime, stormed Cambodia’s capitol Phnom Penh, proceeding to systematically kill almost one third of the country’s population, bringing Cambodia, to its knees.

 The visiting of sites where an atrocity, death or terror has occurred has led to the recent growth in the travel industry of what has become known as dark tourism.
-This is by no means a new phenomenon – interest in death and public spectacle has been apparent since the Middle Ages.
+This is by no means a new phenomenon – interest in death and public spectacle has been apparent since the middle ages.
 However, over the last 10 years, more and more locations are becoming popular with tourists, and have found their way into guidebooks.

 This body of work has currently explored three dark tourist sites located in Northern Ireland, Poland and Cambodia, but is ongoing.
-It begins to investigate reasons behind this fascination and looks at how people interact with these spaces and examines the role of ‘the tourist’.
+It begins to investigate reasons behind this fascination and looks at how people interact with these spaces and examine the role of ‘the tourist’.

 Dark tourism in itself is a paradox, it is a place in which history and modernity sit hand in hand and in some locations, tourists relax in the grounds where thousands of people lost their lives.
 These locations are an important testament to the failure of humanity and if managed well, people can learn a great deal; but where is the line drawn between education, commemoration and voyeurism?